-- HEPA certified filter: For eliminating up to 99.97% of all particles
+- HEPA-certified filter: For eliminating up to 99.97% of all particles

 - Activated carbon: For volatile organic compounds

 This particular version also comes with smart compatibility.
-So, you can basically fully use it via a smartphone that’s connected to the same Wi-Fi.
-There’s also the exact same Purifier without any smart features for a lower price.
+So, you can fully use it via a smartphone that’s connected to the same Wi-Fi.
+There’s also the same Purifier without any smart features for a lower price.

-And you can obviously expect to get all the features that the rest of our picks offer.
+And you can expect to get all the features that the rest of our picks offer.
 Things like an air pollution tracker, five fan speed modes, and a smart mode that automatically adjusts the intensity depending on the pollution level.

-One unusual feature that’s definitely a welcome addition is the filter indicators that can indicate when your filters need to be cleaned or replaced.
+One unusual feature that’s a welcome addition is the filter indicators that can indicate when your filters need to be cleaned or replaced.

 - Extremely large coverage

-- Can be used via an app
+- It can be used via an app

 - Can Purify the air from almost everything that an Air Purifier can do as of now